 OGPS awards a limited number of travel grants for postdoctoral fellows to present at professional conferences.
 All postdoctoral fellows based at Tulane are eligible to apply.
 Grants are a maximum of $500 for domestic travel and $1000 for international travel.
 Application guidelines and the application form are available here.

 OGPS believes that professional development and mentorship is part of the postdoc experience at Tulane.
 We encourage each department, along with their postdocs, to create an Individual Development Plan.
-As resources for this, we encourage you to use the National Postdoctoral Association's Individual Development Plan and the NIH's Individual Development Plan.
+As resources for this, we encourage you to use the National Postdoctoral Association's Career Planning Resources, Science Career's Individual Development Plan tool and the NIH's Office of Intramural Training and Education as well as their specific page for current trainees.
 These are intended as guidelines, or examples, to help you create a plan that suits your needs.

 OGPS is planning to develop professional development seminars for postdocs.
-If you have suggestions for topics or speakers, e-mail OGPS at firstname.lastname@example.org.
+If you have suggestions for topics or speakers, e-mail OGPS.

 The National Postdoctoral Association (NPA) website contains many useful resources, including information on the responsible conduct of research, core competencies for postdocs, and International Postdoc Survival Guide.
 OGPS has compiled lists of campus resources as well as postdoctoral funding opportunities.

 The Center for Engaged Learning and Teaching (CELT) supports faculty, staff, postdocs, and graduate students as they prepare or continue to teach through a variety of workshops and resources.
 Their website details all of the work CELT does, including resources for all instructors at Tulane.

 CELT has an extensive library of books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, the science of learning, etc. Click here to see a full list of books and their descriptions.
 To borrow one or suggest an additional acquisition, email Ariel McFarland.